Italian parliament gives green light to Libya naval mission

 "There will be no harm done or slight given to Libyan sovereignty, because, if anything, our aim is to strengthen Libyan sovereignty," she added, stressing that Italy had no intention of imposing a blockade on Libya's coast.

-The lower house voted by 328 to 113 in favor of the mission.
+The lower house voted by 328 to 113 in favour of the mission.
 The upper house was also expected to back the measure when it votes later in the day.

 After a surge in migrant arrivals on boats from Libya at the start of the year the numbers of newcomers has slowed in recent weeks and the Interior Ministry said on Wednesday that 95,215 people had reached Italy so far this year, down 2.7 percent on the same period in 2016.